backstagephp/core/docs/01-content/01-introduction.md

 title: Content
 ---

-## Overview
+# Content

 Content is the basic for each page.
+Each content is a [type](/02-types/01-introduction) that is a set of configurable [fields](/03-fields/01-introduction).

 ### Blade file
 The blade file that is being rendered is based on the following conditions: